rahilgholami/Circadian-rhythmicity/README.md

 The [main.ipynb](https://github.com/rahilgholami/Circadian-rhythmicity/blob/main/main.ipynb) notebook has two major parts, each serving a specific purpose in the analysis of the data.
 The first part focuses on data preprocessing, which involves two essential steps: removing drift from the data to achieve stationarity and applying data smoothing techniques.

 In the second part of the notebook, we dig into the computation of the wavelet power spectrum for the actual data.
 To interpret the wavelet spectrum, it is essential to establish a background power spectrum.
-This background spectrum acts as a reference to gauge the statistical significance of the actual spectrum.
+This background spectrum acts as a reference to assess the statistical significance of the actual spectrum.

 ## 1. Data preprocessing